 The art of connecting

 The theme of the meeting was 'The art of connecting'.
 This expressed itself at various levels.
-The cooperation with the Rotterdam mbo institution Albeda took shape as Albeda board member Simone Fredriksz spoke, where our board chairman Bredenoord made a blazing speech full of pride during their annual opening that morning.
+The cooperation with the Rotterdam mbo institution Albeda took shape as Albeda board member Simone Fredriksz spoke, where our President Bredenoord made a blazing speech full of pride during their annual opening that morning.

-The podium also marked the departure of Ed Brinksma, who stepped down after a four-year term as chairman of the Executive Board.
+The podium also marked the departure of Ed Brinksma, who stepped down after a four-year term as President of the Executive Board.
 'Like no other, he embodies the Erasmian value of "connecting",' spoke his successor Annelien Bredenoord.

 Mpho Tutu (Anglican priest, speaker, author and daughter of Desmond Tutu) spoke about the philosophy of Ubuntu, which gives people insight into themselves and their connection to others.
 She inspired attendees to use Ubuntu at university too.